usnistgov/FIPS201/_FIPS201/system.md

 network or a location on the network (e.g., computer workstation, folder, file, database record, software program) to which the cardholder wants to gain access.

-[^DPC]:  The cardholder may authenticate with the PIV card or a derived PIV credential.
+[^DPC]:  The cardholder may authenticate with the PIV Card or a derived PIV credential.

 The relying system depends on an authorization data component that defines the privileges (authorizations) possessed by entities requesting to access a particular logical or physical resource.
 An example of this is